Leverage Negotiation Training To Find Opportunities in Differences

 Interactive Learning: Engage in dynamic simulations, role-playing exercises, and case studies that reflect real-world negotiation challenges.

-Personalized Feedback: Receive tailored feedback from Professor Rosette and peers to refine your negotiation techniques.
+Personalized Feedback: Receive tailored feedback from Professor Rosette and peers to refine your instincts and techniques.

 Networking Opportunities: Connect with a diverse group of professionals from various industries, expanding your network and sharing insights.

-Practical Application: Apply what you learn immediately in your professional context, driving tangible improvements in your negotiation outcomes.
+Practical Application: Apply what you learn immediately in your professional context, driving tangible improvements in outcomes across business contexts.

 More About the Program